aglab2/SM64StarDisplay/README.md

  * Beta testers: Ap616, katze789, Tomatobird8, OcarinaOfFan05, Sir_Flareon
  * Design tips: Ap616, Karisa113, Tomatobird8, CaptainYoshi64, TriforceTK
  * Layouts development: Mariocrash64, CaptainBowser, Sir_Flareon, TheGael95

+# Notes
+ * This code was used as a part of RHDC star display.
+It is more feature rich but also more bloated compared to this original code.
+Bugs in that version of Star Display or any UX issues may not be related to current release.